 Grade 2 knee ligament injury symptoms consist of significant tenderness on the outside of the knee over the lateral ligament.
 Some swelling can be seen over the ligament.
 When the knee is stressed as for grade 1 symptoms, there is pain and some laxity in the joint, although there is a definite end point indicating the ligament is still intact.
 In other words, the knee cannot be bent sideways completely.

-This is a complete tear of the ligament.
+Grade 3 lateral ligament sprain is a complete tear of the ligament.
 Pain can vary and may be actually less than a grade 2 sprain.
 When stressing the knee there is significant joint laxity.
 The athlete may complain of having a very unstable knee.

 The initial aim of a health professional will be to assess the extent of the damage.
 This can be carried out by applying a force to the inner surface of the knee joint and comparing its laxity to the unaffected knee (varus knee test).
 In more serious cases an MRI scan and/or X-Ray may be necessary.
 Depending on the severity of the injury a number of treatment options are presented to the clinician.

-In grade 3 sprains (ruptures), particularly when other structures such as the ACL or PCL are damaged, surgery may be needed to prevent future instability.
-This may involve suturing (stitching) the torn ends of the LCL or reconstructing the ligament with a part of a tendon e.g. hamstrings tendon.
+In grade 3 sprains, particularly when other structures such as an ACL tear or PCL tear are damaged, surgery may be needed to prevent future instability.
+This may involve suturing or stitching the torn ends of the LCL or reconstructing the ligament with a part of a tendon e.g. hamstrings tendon.

 Recovery from these injuries is a lot slower than conservative methods and it may be a number of months before the athlete is able to return to sports.

 The lateral ligament or lateral collateral ligament or LCL for short connects the femur or thigh bone to the top of the fibula bone in the lower leg.
 The ligament itself is a narrow strong cord of collagen fibres and its function is to provide stability to the outside of the knee.